orangetw/My-CTF-Web-Challenges/README.md

 &args[6]=aa
 ```

-And there are also lots of creative solutions, you can check write ups below.
+And there are also lots of creative solutions, you can check the write ups below.

 #### Write Ups